sawdsawd/Subito-Advanced-Filters/README.md

 ## Credits

-I started from morrolinux's repo and went with a different different approach which is more user-friendly and does not require any particular "skill" in using a computer.
-I achieved this by creating a function that dynamically generates the url for your query and including price and location filters.
+I started from morrolinux's repo and went with a different different approach which is more intuitive and user-friendly, just a simple GUI instead of typing in the console.
+I achieved this by creating a function that dynamically generates the url for your query, it then checks the results based on the filters you apply, either price or location.
 I do not include any notification service as it pretty useless unless you are searching for a very specific item that is not put on sale often.

 * https://github.com/morrolinux/subito-it-searcher/